jhimson/Stocks-investment-tracker/README.md

 ## Premise:
 TheHood is a robinhood inspired Full-Stack web application but way less functionalities than robinhood.
 It is a stocks investment tracker application that will allow a user to keep track all his/her buy and sell transaction of stocks.
-Users can also create a watchlists of their favorite stocks.
+Users can also create a watchlista and can add as many stocks as they want in the watchlist.

 ## User Story